 It always surprises me that when I allow myself to get knocked off my daily meditation schedule when things get super busy or when we go out of town to visit friends, I notice the difference pretty significantly in many areas of my life.
 The most noticeable is in my overall sense of well-being and calm, which takes a dip.
 I become more reactive when I don't meditate.
-Meditating usually gives me a clean, bright feeling inside and makes me feel connected to everything and grounded.
-The spaces around me seem to stay pretty effortlessly organized and clean as well when I meditate every day.
-I also get things done on my to do list more efficiently.
+Meditating usually gives me a clean, bright feeling and makes me feel connected to everything and grounded.
+The physical spaces around me seem to stay pretty effortlessly organized and clean when I meditate every day.
+I also get things done more efficiently on my to do list.
 Actually, everything flows more smoothly when I meditate.

 When you meditate, as your attention goes within you expand your awareness to encompass everything else so you cannot help but feel more connected to the rest of humanity, to the rest of the world.
 You start caring more about the world.
-Feelings of kindness and caring open the learning centers of the brain and release chemicals in the body that feel good.
+Scientific studies show that eelings of kindness and caring open the learning centers of the brain and release chemicals in the body that feel good.

 I remember living and working for a summer in Thailand when I was 18 while I was visiting my father who lived there, and being surprised to see so many people meditating early in the morning upon waking on an overnight train to Chiang Mai from Bangkok.

 The best time to meditate is in the morning because when we wake up we are naturally in Alpha brain state.
 It’s great to start with 10 minutes and work up to 20 minutes or more.
-It is really amazing that taking that time will actually make your day much more productive and better in so many ways so it is more that worth it.
+Taking that time will actually make your day much more productive and better in so many ways so it is more that worth it.

 In the book, The Worry Free Mind by Kershaw and Wade, it states that the neuro-association process that happens when you hover in Theta for a while allows you to automatically let go of worry, release mental baggage, troubling thoughts, and ruminating thoughts that have frozen your mind in the past.
 Kershaw and Wade found that Theta state dissipates fear and transforms problems into doable challenges.
-In Theta you find a deep pool of self-compassion and a calm quiet center that “knows” everything will be all right, no matter the difficulty.
-Theta provides guidance from the deepest level of the mind about which fork to take and how to move into the future you would like to experience.
+In Theta there's a deep pool of self-compassion and a calm quiet center that “knows” everything will be all right, no matter the difficulty.
+Theta gives guidance from the deepest level about which fork to take and how to move into the future you would like to experience.

 I found an easy way to get into Theta state with a Youtube video.
 It is a 10 minute guided meditation called “Easiest Way to Get into Theta State of Mind” by MindBodySpirit.
 It is done by a young man in India who has been meditating since he was 8 years old.
-It is easy to find if you google Youtube wth the name of the meditation and who it's by..
+It's easy to find if you google Youtube..

 I think some people are wary of meditating because they think they can’t do it.
 There is a misconception that you have to stop all thoughts.
-This is not necessary.
 All that is necessary is that you take your attention from the physical world and turn your attention within.